TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 Aero Oneness is unity, celebrating individuality,
 living in harmony, and supporting one another.

 <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
 Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.
 SIGN UP for email SIGN UP FOR AÉROPOSTALE EMAILS TO GET THE LATEST STYLES &.
+OFFERS

+For more information, please see our **Privacy Policy**.
+California residents, see our **California Privacy Notice** and **Do Not Sell My Personal Information** page.

-OFFERS Enter Your Email Sign Up SIGN UP For AERO TEXTS Join the party!
+Enter Your Email Sign Up SIGN UP For AERO TEXTS Join the party!
 Text JOIN to 237687.
 Terms &.
 Conditions
 _Message &.
-Data Rates May Apply_ Details FOLLOW US Customer Care
+Data Rates May Apply_ Details

+For more information, please see our **Privacy Policy**.
+California residents, see our **California Privacy Notice** and **Do Not Sell My Personal Information** page.

+FOLLOW US Customer Care

 *   Order Status
 *   Track Your Order